integralfx/MemTestHelper/DDR4 OC Guide.md

 11. You can also increase DRAM voltage to drop timings even more.
 Keep in mind the [voltage scaling characteristics of your ICs](#voltage-scaling) and the [maximum recommended daily voltage](#maximum-recommended-daily-voltage).

 ## Miscellaneous Tips
-* Usually a 200MHz increase in effective DRAM frequency negates the latency penalty of loosening tCL, tRCD and tRP by 1, but has the benefit of higher bandwidth.
+* Usually a 200 MHz increase in effective DRAM frequency negates the latency penalty of loosening tCL, tRCD and tRP by 1, but has the benefit of higher bandwidth.
   For example, DDR4-3000 15-17-17 has the same latency as DDR4-3200 16-18-18, but DDR4-3200 16-18-18 has higher bandwidth.
 This is typically after initial tuning has been completed, and not at XMP.
 * Generally speaking, frequency should be prioritized over tighter timings, so long as performance is not negatively impacted by FCLK sync, Command Rate or Memory Gear mode.
 * Secondary and tertiary timings (except for tRFC) don't really change much, if at all, across the frequency range.
 If you have stable secondary and tertiary timings at DDR4-3200, you could probably run them at DDR4-3600, even DDR4-4000, provided your ICs, IMC and motherboard are capable.